 What are your thoughts on snaps versus Velcro?
 I love snaps!
 They are so durable.
 Velcro (also called hook-and-loop, Aplix, or Touchtape) can fill with lint over time and become less functional; the tabs can scratch chubby baby thighs; and older babies can undo Velcro.
 Velcro offers a true custom fit; Velcro can be attached anywhere along the Velcro strip, while snaps are limited by their fixed locations.
 Despite that, I’ve always felt that my snap covers have given me a good fit.

 Do you ever use disposable diapers?
 Yes!
 We used Seventh Generation disposables for the first month and would do it again in a heartbeat.
+[Update: Seventh Generation changed its materials and new formulation gave our son a rash, so we switched to The Honest Company disposable diapers.]
 Particularly if you are first-time parents and won’t have much help at home in the early weeks, consider giving yourself the gift of not having to do diaper laundry for a few weeks (or even just the first week — sticky meconium is hard to wash out of cloth).
 We also use disposables when we travel, or if Bennett has diaper rash.
 Diaper rash ointments — even ones designed for cloth diapers — can build up on cloth diapers, reduce their absorbency, and are hard to strip off.
 When we need to use ointment, we either put Bennett in disposables or use Imse Vimse Flushable Diaper Liners to protect our cloth diapers (though we don’t flush the liners).

 Do you use cloth wipes?
 We use a mix of disposable and cloth wipes.
-For poopy diapers, we will often begin with a Seventh Generation Disposable Wipe and finish with a Cloth-eez Two-Sided Cloth Wipe wet with plain water.
+For poopy diapers, we will often begin with a Seventh Generation Disposable Wipe [Update: we now use The Honest Company wipes.] and finish with a Two-Sided Cloth Wipes wet with plain water.
 Like many cloth diaperers, we keep a Coleman pump pot full of boiled water near our changing area for this purpose.
 (We boil the water to minimize bacterial growth, since the water sits in the pump pot for a long time; it cools over several days, but be careful when it is freshly boiled!
 Twirling a hot washcloth/wipe in the air will cool it down quickly.)
 Some people use wipe formulas (like Homestead Baby Wipe Companion), but we have never found the need to, and in fact, the one we did try irritated B’s skin.

 Do you use a diaper sprayer?
 YES!
 Diaper sprayers are brilliant.
 We rinse poo solids off diapers into the toilet.
 The rinsing presoaks the diaper (preventing stains) and simplifies washing, since there’s no need to run extra cycles to remove solids from the diapers.
 To be honest, sometimes we don’t get around to rinsing until a few hours after the poo was deposited; we might let a few poopy diapers stack up over the course of the day and then go rinse them out all at once later.
 We have the Potty Pail System, which is a diaper sprayer and a big plastic bucket with a hole in the bottom.
 You set the bucket over the toilet and spray into it; it reduces splashing, and all the waste water drains into the toilet through the hole in the bottom.
 We love it, but only because we have a spare bathroom we can leave it set up in at all times.
 If you are short on bathroom space, you might want to invest in a sprayer alone — the bucket is a convenience but not a necessity for happy diapering.